DavidAraujo98/SIO/Project-3/Analysis Report.md

 ## Summary

-Following an attack to the services of UA Pintaresto, the team was solicited to preform an analysis in an attempt to bright to light in what way the services were exploited and what data could have been stollen and/or destroyed.
+Following an attack to the services of UA Pintaresto, the team was solicited to preform an analysis in an attempt to bring to light, in what way the services were exploited and what data could have been stollen and/or destroyed.

 ## Description

-Following detection of an intrusion, by the automatic systems employed by UA Pinteresto, the team responsible for security of this company was not certain of what may, or may not, have happen to they're systems.
+Following the detection of an intrusion, by the automatic systems employed by UA Pinteresto, the team responsible for security of this company was not certain of what may, or may not, have happen to they're systems.

 What this team offers as information is that the VM in service was stopped and recorded a **PCAP file** with the past **traffic to and from the VM**.